kbmcconnell/PersonalPrivacyGuide/README.md

 ## 🔸 Unused accounts
 If you have accounts on websites that you’re no longer active on, deactivate or delete them.
 Before deletion, you may need to request your information be removed from their database.
 Deleting unused accounts will shrink your digital footprint.

+## 🔸 Photo metadata
+Remove photo metadata using [ExifTool](https://exiftool.org/).
+There's other tools out there that don't use the command line, like ExifCleaner, however, ExifCleaner hasn't been updated in 3 years.

 ## 🔸 Data brokers
 Data brokers collect information about you to sell.
 People finder sites are a type of [data broker](https://consumer.ftc.gov/articles/what-know-about-people-search-sites-sell-your-information).
 You can manually request your information be deleted or pay for a removal service to contact them on your behalf.
 US government agencies [buy your location data](https://www.theverge.com/2024/12/3/24312313/ftc-bans-sensitive-location-data-brokers-gravy-analytics-venntel-mobilewalla) from brokers.